 This heightened environmental consciousness extends beyond what cars they drive: sustainability-driven EV drivers are willing to pay to exercise their environmental consciousness at multiple touchpoints throughout their day.
-According to a recent IBM report, nearly six in ten consumers surveyed are willing to change their shopping habits to reduce their environmental impact.
-And for those who say sustainability is very/extremely important to them, over 70 percent would pay a premium of 35 percent, on average, for brands that are sustainable and environmentally responsible.
+According to a recent IBM report, more than six in ten consumers surveyed are willing to change their shopping habits to reduce their environmental impact.
+And at least half of consumers say that they are willing to pay a premium for a variety of sustainable attributes in products.

 Drivers that are looking for a place to charge their EVs will go out of their way to charge somewhere that aligns with their values.
 This creates an opportunity for your business to align your offering with their heightened level of consciousness and product desires.